noriega3/lametric-usgasprices/README.md

 0 */12 * * * cd /path/to/your/folder && node index.js
 ```

+## SERVER CHANGELOG
+08/06/2018 - Moved servers, periodic updates should be pushing to lametric again!

 ## GDPR
 - This app does not collect any user identifiable data. ``... but you already knew that.``